bbheb/bbheb.github.io/Garrett_BiblicalHebrew/HebrewKeyboard/README.md

 # Instructions

-Note: This keyboard is for [Keyman](https://keyman.com/) app on iOS and android.
 If you need to type on Mac or Win, please follow the video tutorials:
 - [Install the Hebrew (SIL) keyboard on Windows](https://youtu.be/vCKhVxT0oTY)
 - [Install the Hebrew (SIL) keyboard on MacOS](https://youtu.be/LN7S15-Un7s)